We are followers of Jesus and want our behavior, beliefs, motivations, and attitudes to reflect him and bring him honor

 During 1987 the office activities moved from a room in the lower level of the A-frame dormitory to a large rented office trailer, but by 1991 the "spacious" office trailer was badly crowded.
 ECHO purchased a 7 1/2 acre adjoining farm to provide housing and expansion space and the A-frame was remodeled to provide additional office space.

-In 1998, a generous gift made it possible for ECHO to construct two large buildings, a visitor reception building and a technical resource building.
+In 1998, a generous gift made it possible for ECHO to construct two large buildings, a visitor center and a technical resource building.
 The addition of these beautiful buildings has allowed for an expanded bookstore, tour reception area, and an expanded library as well as elbow-room for the office staff and volunteers.

-In 2001, ECHO received a grant to develop the Global Village and Research Center in which 6 separate areas of tropical climates are simulated.
+In 2001, ECHO received a grant to develop the Global Farm and Research Center in which 6 separate areas of tropical climates are simulated.
 Each of the six agricultural interns takes care of his or her own climate zone.
-Currently featured on the farm are the tropical lowlands, tropical highlands, monsoon, semi-arid, rainforest clearing and urban garden.
-The global village is not only a hands on training ground for those searching for help in tropical agriculture, but also an educational tool to make the public aware of hunger related issues and the answers there are to alleviate malnutrion and starvation.
+Currently featured on the farm are the tropical lowlands, tropical highlands, monsoon, semi-arid, rainforest clearing, community garden and urban garden.
+The global farm is not only a hands on training ground for those searching for help in tropical agriculture, but also an educational tool to make the public aware of hunger related issues and the answers there are to alleviate malnutrition and starvation.